ServeMe/ERPNext-installation-Guide/README.md

     sudo apt-get install python3-dev

+you may have error of downloading this command like this "Unable to fetch some archives, maybe run apt-get update or try with --fix-missing?" to solve it run

+    sudo apt-get update

 ### STEP 3 Install setuptools and pip (Python's Package Manager).
 Setuptools is a collection of enhancements to the Python distutils that allow developers to more easily build and distribute Python packages, especially ones that have